openfaas/ofc-bootstrap/README.md

 Access control to your OFC is controlled by a text file containing a list of valid usernames or organisations.
 This list only needs to contain organisation names, or the names of the users who are hosting repositories that OFC will manage.

-Create a new GitHub repository with a CUSTOMERS ACL file.
+Create a new GitHub repository with a CUSTOMERS Access Control List (ACL) file.

 > Note: This repository should not contain any code or functions.